Pre-Workout Coffee Recipe for Early Morning Exercisers

 ¼ – ⅓ cup Coconut Milk (depending on how creamy and delicious you like your coffee)

 Place all the ingredients into your shaker bottle, adding the collagen powder last so it doesn’t stick to the bottom corners.
 Shake well.
 Serve over ice.
+If you don’t do well exercising with fats in your stomach, then cut back on the coconut milk or eliminate it altogether.

 More Info on the Ingredients